The Baal Shem Tov, or Besht — the founder of Chasidism —

 L'ilui Nishmat Azriel Godel ben Efraim Halevi v'Yedidyah

-Each day between the beginning of Passover and Shavuot gets counted, 49 days in all, 7 weeks of seven days.
-That makes the omer period a miniature version of the Shmitta and Yovel (Jubilee) cycle of 7 cycles of seven years.
+Each day between the beginning of Passover and Shavuot gets counted, 49 days in all, 7 weeks of 7 days.
+That makes the omer period a miniature version of the Shmitta and Yovel (Jubilee) cycle of 7 cycles of 7 years.
 Just as that cycle is one of resetting society's clock to align ourselves with freedom and with the needs of the land, this cycle too is a chance to align ourselves with the rhythms of spring and the spiritual freedom represented by the Torah.

 more for the Omer:

-Get the Omer Widget | iPhone /mobile version | Blessing the Fruit Trees | Lag B'Omer (+ Rainbow Day) | Counting Nigun | Ana B'Khoach | The Sefirot | Shavuot | Omer podcast from IJS | Yom Ha'atzma'ut | Neohasid's homepage | Join our list
+Get the Omer Widget | iPhone app! | mobile version | Blessing the Fruit Trees | Lag B'Omer (+ Rainbow Day) | Counting Nigun | Ana B'Khoach | The Sefirot | Shavuot | Yom Ha'atzma'ut | Join

 Barukh atah Adonai Eloheinu melekh ha-olam